 Late applications are those submitted after the closing date for the Nottinghamshire coordinated admissions scheme (www.nottinghamshire.gov.uk/education/school-admissions) and will be dealt in accordance with that scheme.
 Late applications will be considered up to the date specified in the coordinated scheme providing the applicant can evidence that they have moved into the area after the closing date for applications or can establish at the time of completing the form that there were exceptional reasons for missing the closing date.
 Examples include family bereavement, hospitalisation, family trauma.
 Supporting evidence may be required.
 When the school is informed by the local authority that a place has been offered, the local authority will write to the parent(s) seeking written confirmation that they will take up the place.
-If this confirmation is not received within 14 days, the school will notify the local authority that the offer of a place should be withdrawn and offered to the child ranked highest on the waiting list the Children Act 1989 at the time of making an application to a school.
+If this confirmation is not received within 14 days, the school will notify the local authority that the offer of a place should be withdrawn and offered to the child ranked highest on the waiting list.